dk-teknologisk-jahs/cvat/README.md

 ln -sf "nuctl-$USE_NUCLIO_VERSION-linux-amd64" nuctl chmod +x nuctl

-# Navigate to CVAT root directory (assumes you are already on the correct branch, such as v2.32.0-sam2)
+# Navigate to CVAT root directory, switch to correct branch and pull latest changes
 cd "$CVAT_ROOT_DIR"
+git switch v2.32.0-sam2 # replace with the branch you are using now git pull

 # Add nuctl to PATH temporarily for this session
 export PATH="$NUCLIO_BIN_DIR:$PATH"